 Learn everything about Chateau Bastor Lamontagne Sauternes with wine tasting notes and wine with food pairing tips.
-Learn about the best vintages, a history of the property, information on the vineyards and winemaking.
+Learn about the best vintages, the history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Bastor Lamontagne, History, Overview

 Chateau Bastor Lamontagne does have an extensive history.
 In fact, the estate of Chateau Bastor Lamontagne dates all the way back to the middle ages, when it was considered royalty as it was once the property of the King of England and once again when it was the property of the King of France.

 At one point in time, the property was owned by Amedee Larrieu, who counted among his vast holdings, Chateau Haut Brion.
 Chateau Bastor Lamontagne was eventually sold to the Credit Foncier Bank in 1936.

 Chateau Bastor Lamontagne, due to the fact that it was not included in the historic 1855 Classification of Sauternes and Barsac has operated in relative obscurity over the past few centuries.
 However, that might change in the near future.

 In July 2014, the chateau was bought by the Cathiard family, who also own Chateau Smith Haut Lafitte in Pessac Leognan and Chateau Beauregard in Pomerol.
 Chateau Bastor Lamontagne was resold in 2019 to Joseph Helfrich, the owner of Grand Chai de France.